Bear One Another's Burdens

 Ask your children if they have ever done any of these things to help someone who was sick.
 Remind your children if they can't do any of these things, they can always pray for the sick person.

-even more ideas for this lesson on The
+You can find even more ideas for this lesson on The Resource Room.

 ©2011, Digital by Design - See Copyright Information